Eastern rat snake: Description

-Adults are shiny black dorsally, with a cream or white chin and throat.
-The belly has an irregular black and white checkerboard pattern, becoming uniformly slate gray towards the tail.
-Juveniles have dark dorsal blotches on a grayish ground color.
+Adults in the north of its range are shiny black dorsally, with a cream or white chin and throat.
+White areas of skin can appear between scales.
+The belly has an irregular black-and-white checkerboard pattern, becoming uniformly slate gray towards the tail.
+Juveniles have 28 to 40 dark dorsal blotches on a grayish ground color.
 The ventral pattern in juveniles is the same as in adults.
-The eyes are round with a black pupil, and particularly in juveniles but not always present in adults, a distinct white margin.
+The eyes are round with a black pupil, with particularly in juveniles, but not always present in adults, a distinct white margin.

+In the Florida Peninsula, adult rat snakes can be yellow, orange, tan, or gray, with four dark, longitudinal stripes.

+In cross section, the bodies of rat snakes are not round, but instead resemble a loaf of bread.

 The dorsal scales are weakly keeled, and are arranged in 23 to 27 rows at midbody.

 Males and females have the same coloration.
-Males have proportionally longer tails (16-19% of total body length) compared to females (14–18% of total body length).
+Males have proportionally longer tails (16–19% of total body length) compared to females (14–18% of total body length).

 Habitat

-The eastern rat snake occurs in a variety of habitats.
-These include farmlands, hardwood forests, forested wetlands, thickets and fields adjacent to forests, isolated urban woodlots and backyards that support populations of prey species.
+The eastern rat snake occurs in a variety of habitats, including farmlands, hardwood forests, forested wetlands, thickets and fields adjacent to forests, isolated urban woodlots, and backyards that support populations of prey species.
 The eastern rat snake does especially well in early successional and edge habitats.
 An arboreal species, it can get into human residences, where it may live in attics undetected.
 At the northern limits of its range, distribution appears to be restricted by the availability of suitable hibernating sites.
 In these climates, it requires southern exposures to receive maximal thermal benefit from the winter sun and to provide basking areas in early spring and late fall.

-The three U.S populations located more northerly (Illinois at 378N, Kansas at 388, Maryland at 398) hibernate, with very rare appearances before April and after October.
-In most northern locations latitudinal and longitudinal effects are likely because of thermal restriction or modification of activity associated with winter temperatures at higher temperatures.
-There are consequences of thermal constraints regarding ecological parameters such as causes of variation of seasonal mortality, population demography, limits to geographic distribution, and the expression or evolution of traits such as habitat selection, reproductive allocation, and mechanisms of physiological hibernation remain complex and incompletely understood.